Seven Long Island Sound public beaches with excellent water quality

 |CENTRE ISLAND - SOUND BEACH||NASSAU||NY||A-|

 The Sound Health Explorer grades beaches on an “A” to “F” scale.
 The interactive map paints a picture of water quality trends using data from health departments in New York City, Westchester County, Connecticut, and Long Island.
-Each grade is based on how often over the last five years a beach has failed U.S. Environmental Protection Agency (EPA) bacterial pollution standards for safe swimming. [ That standard is 104 units of Enterococcus/100 ml
+Each grade is based on how often over the last five years a beach has failed U.S. Environmental Protection Agency (EPA) bacterial pollution standards for safe swimming. [

 - Hammonasset Beach State Park has more than two miles of shoreline making it an attractive destination for the entire region.
 As Connecticut's largest shoreline park with over 1.9 million visits per year, it is the one of the most popular attractions in the state.
 The new nature center offers workshops and classes that please visitors of all ages.
 Over 500 campsites set a short distance to the shore, adds a unique twist.
 Parking fees apply.